-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Paul Joshua Bhakiaraj as an overview of the topic to be discussed at the Multiplex session on “Local Leaders in the Global Church.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Paul Joshua Bhakiaraj as an overview of the topic to be discussed at the related session at the Cape Town Congress “Local Leaders in the Global Church.”
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.

 Jesus …called to him those he wanted, and they came to him.
 He appointed twelve—designating them apostles—that they might be with him and that he might send them out to preach … Mark 3: 13-15

 And the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others.
 2 Tim 2:2